Bitget Wallet Card

 The Bitget Wallet Card is part of Bitget's "PayFi" strategy to bring real-world payment utility to crypto assets.
 Bitget operates both a centralized exchange and a non-custodial wallet (Bitget Wallet, formerly BitKeep).
 The company has been expanding rapidly, claiming tens of millions of users across its platforms and actively pursuing regulatory compliance in multiple jurisdictions.

 The card represents an important bridge between Bitget's crypto services and traditional payment infrastructure, allowing users to seamlessly move between the crypto and fiat worlds without leaving the Bitget ecosystem.
+The partnership with multiple regional issuing partners (Immersve, FOMO Pay, and others) enables broader geographic coverage while maintaining compliance with local regulations.

 Security History